malamdar90/US-Road-Map/README.md

 # US-Road-Map

-- STEP 1: Run SQL code to sumarize the data to find frequency and avergae speed of each partion
+- STEP 1: Run query.sql code to sumarize the data to find frequency and avergae speed of each partion
 - STEP 2: Run python code to create maps